 {'y': 20, 'z': 500}

-You can also retrieve the value using .pop
+You can also retrieve the value using .pop,

-, the retrieved data disappears from d
+Unlike .get, the retrieved data disappears from d.

 >>> d = {'x': 1000, 'y': 20, 'z': 500}